DoSOCSv2/DoSOCSv2/README.md

 ### Using dosocs2 with PostgreSQL

-You will have to create the `spdx` (or whatever you want to call it) role and database yourself (although I recommend setting a different password than the one given...):
+You will have to create the `spdx` (or whatever name you want) role and database yourself.
+I recommend setting a different password than the one given...:

     postgres=# create role spdx with login password 'spdx';
     postgres=# create database spdx with owner spdx;